Equality, Diversity & Inclusion

 • identification of reasonable adjustments and pre-planning with placement schools

-During the training year
+During the Training Year

 • implementation of reasonable adjustments identified in the pre-programme stage